nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 Common Application Framework (CAF) is a set of ready-for-use modules and events built on top of :ref:`event_manager`.
 Using CAF allows you to have a consistent event-based architecture in your application.

-An example of the application that is using the CAF modules in |NCS| is :ref:`nrf_desktop`.
+You can check the :ref:`caf_preview_sample` for a demonstration of how to add ready-for-use and custom CAF modules into an application.

+.. _caf_overview_architecture:

 Architecture
 ************